bymvrs/odin-recipes/README.md

 # Odin Recipes

-A simple recipe website created to practice basic HTML skills.
+A simple recipe website created to practice basic HTML and CSS skills.

 ## Credits